DieselBank/frontend-challenge-2/README.md

 The product team has specified all the user stories needed to be implemented and given you a suggestion for the UI design of the screens.
 Feel free to explore and create :)

-The company established a partnership with OpenWeatherMaps API to fetch forecast data.
-So you must make use of this API.
-Here follows the documentation and the API key needed to start fetching.
+OpenWeatherMaps's API is free and good to fetch forecast data.
+So can make use of this API ore any other one you like.
+Here follows the documentation and the API key needed to start fetching OpenWeatherMaps's API

 [API - Documentation](https://openweathermap.org/api)

-API-key: 44954e3bc8a0b87f7f18cae62d7fc45d (If it doesn't work just create an account and get a new one.
-It's free)
+API-key: Just create an account and get a new one.

 [UI Suggestion](https://www.figma.com/file/Xmwail0aZjRbZfr5XoFMki/Desafio-Front-End?node-id=0%3A1)